 Dermatology is one of the most varied of the physician specialties allowing options for seeing all age groups of patients with inflammatory, inherited, environmental, occupational or malignant skin disorders.
-At present skin disease is one of commonest reasons for patients to consult a doctor and given the current observed increases in skin cancer and inflammatory conditions like eczema it is likely that dermatology will expand in the future.
-There will be an ongoing need to have secondary care based dermatology clinics and services nationally, although in some parts of the UK a component of out patient work may be carried out in other settings e.g. community hospitals.
-Specialist dermatology involves predominantly out patient work for diagnosis, investigation and treatment supported by appropriately staffed in patient facilities for severe inflammatory disorders.
+At present skin disease is one of commonest reasons for patients to consult a doctor, and given the observed increases in skin cancer and inflammatory conditions like eczema, it is likely that dermatology will expand in the future.
+There will be an ongoing need to have secondary care based dermatology clinics and services nationally, although in some parts of the UK a component of outpatient work may be carried out in other settings e.g. community hospitals.
+Specialist dermatology involves predominantly outpatient work for diagnosis, investigation and treatment supported by appropriately staffed inpatient facilities for severe inflammatory disorders.

-Dermatology is a career option worth considering in terms of sheer variety of case mix from milder to severe, life limiting inflammatory disorders in all age groups.
-There are options, through sub specialty training, to have a more surgically oriented post, one involved with investigation and treatment of allergic disorders, paediatrics based jobs or one involving phototherapy/photobiology.
-Specialist dermatology training allows exposure to all these potential subspecialties in addition to dermatopathology, infectious conditions and the use of lasers.
+Dermatology is a career option worth considering in terms of sheer variety of case mix, from milder to severe life limiting inflammatory disorders in all age groups.
+There are options during subspecialty attachments to experience advanced skin surgery, skin cancer diagnosis and treatment, investigation and treatment of cutaneous allergy, paediatric dermatology and phototherapy/photobiology.
+Specialist dermatology training allows exposure to all these potential subspecialties in addition to dermatopathology and infectious conditions.

-Entry into Dermatology training is possible following successful completion of both a foundation programme and a core training programme.
-There are three core training programmes for Dermatology:
+Dermatology is a group 2 specialty and does not dual accredit.
+Entry into Dermatology higher specialist training is possible following successful completion of both a foundation programme and a core training programme and full MRCP(UK).
+There are two core traning programmes for Dermatology:

 - Internal Medicine (IM) stage 1 - two years

 - Acute Care Common Stem - Internal Medicine (ACCS-IM) - three year